Ultra-Massive MIMO Systems at Terahertz Bands: Prospects and Challenges: Biographies

-\textbf{Tareq Y. Al-Naffouri} (M'10-SM'18) Tareq Al-Naffouri received the B.S. degrees in mathematics and electrical engineering (with first honors) from King Fahd University of Petroleum and Minerals, Dhahran, Saudi Arabia, the M.S. degree in electrical engineering from the Georgia Institute of Technology, Atlanta, in 1998, and the Ph.D. degree in electrical engineering from Stanford University, Stanford, CA, in 2004.
-He was a visiting scholar at Caltech, Pasadena, CA in 2005 and summer 2006.
-He was a Fulbright scholar at USC in 2008.
-He has held internship positions at NEC Research Labs, Tokyo, Japan, in 1998, Adaptive Systems Lab, UCLA in 1999, National Semiconductor, Santa Clara, CA, in 2001 and 2002, and Beceem Communications Santa Clara, CA, in 2004.
-He is currently an Associate Professor at the Electrical Engineering Department, KAUST.
-His research interests lie in the areas of sparse, adaptive, and statistical signal processing and their applications, localization, machine learning, and network information theory.
+\textbf{Tareq Y. Al-Naffouri} (M'10-SM'18) received his Ph.D. degree in Electrical Engineering from Stanford University in 2004.
+He is currently a Professor at the Electrical and Computer Engineering department at KAUST.
+His research interests lie in the areas of sparse, adaptive, and statistical signal processing, localization, machine learning, and their applications.

 \textbf{Mohamed-Slim Alouini} (S'94-M'98-SM'03-F'09) was born in Tunis, Tunisia.
-He received the Ph.D. degree in Electrical Engineering from the California Institute of Technology (Caltech), Pasadena, CA, USA, in 1998.
-He served as a faculty member in the University of Minnesota, Minneapolis, MN, USA, then in the Texas A\&M University at Qatar, Education City, Doha, Qatar before joining King Abdullah University of Science and Technology (KAUST), Thuwal, Makkah Province, Saudi Arabia as a Professor of Electrical Engineering in 2009.
+He received his Ph.D. degree in Electrical Engineering from Caltech, Pasadena, CA, in 1998.
+He served as a faculty member at the University of Minnesota, Minneapolis, then at Texas A\&M University at Qatar, Education City, Doha, Qatar before joining KAUST as a professor of electrical engineering in 2009.
 His current research interests include the modeling, design, and performance analysis of wireless communication systems.

 \ifCLASSOPTIONcaptionsoff

 \fi